-4. If the coolant is leaking, stop the engine immediately.
-Call a Toyota dealer for assistance.

-5. If there are no obvious leaks, check the coolant reservoir.
+- 4. If the engine drive belt is broken or the coolant is leaking, stop the engine immediately.
+Call a Toyota dealer for assistance. - 5.
+If the engine drive belt is O.K. and there are no obvious leaks, check the coolant reservoir.
 If it is dry, add coolant to the reservoir while the engine is running.
 Fill it about half full.